Parole

 She was now a parolee, subject to the whims of her parole officer and the parole board.
 She was allowed conditional release, but only under strict supervision.
 She was like a bird with clipped wings, unable to fly.

-She spent her days trying to meet the requirements of her parole, but it was a never-ending battle.
-She had to attend counseling sessions, submit to drug tests, and check in with her parole officer regularly.
+She spent her days trying to meet her parole requirements, but it was a never-ending battle.
+She had to attend counselling sessions, submit to drug tests, and check in with her parole officer regularly.
 She was never truly free.

 And then, one day, she made a mistake.
 She missed a check-in with her parole officer, and it was considered a parole violation.
 She was sent back to incarceration, back to the chains that had bound her for so long.